SAP-samples/teched2023-DA262/exercises/sap_btp/ex1/README.md

 # Exercise 1 - Access the SAP BTP Shared Subaccount for DA262

-This exercise will provide instructions on how to access the shared subaccount provided for attendes of this SAP TechEd hands-on workshop.
+This exercise will provide instructions on how to access the shared subaccount provided for attendees of this SAP TechEd hands-on workshop.

 1. Open the [SAP BTP Cockpit](https://cockpit.btp.cloud.sap/).